ATA Card / SRAM card compatibility with Fanuc and Mitsubishi controls

 Expensive and low capacity compared with ATA

-I would highly recommend staying with compact flash card form factor and stick with the sandisk brand.
-Many Fanuc reps and machine tool distributors have said that about 95% are compatible.
-Also, stick with a very small card, if possible preferably 32mb or less.
+Many Fanuc reps and machine tool distributors have said that about 80% are compatible.
+Also, stick with a very small card, if possible preferably 64mb and no more than 1GB.
 I have used various other brands and have had some difficult problems.
 Below there is a common setup for ATA compact flash card shown.
 Desktops usually do not have a PCMCIA card slot, so that is why compact flash is used because adapters are readily available.

-The newest Fanuc I series controls will generally accept up to a 4-gigabyte card, either SRAM or ATA.
-Older controls like 16,18 and 21 all depend on whether it is model A or model B control etc.
+The newest Fanuc I series controls will generally accept up to a 2-gigabyte card, ATA.
+Older controls like 16,18 and 21 all depend on whether it is model A or model B control etc may need sram..

 The PCMCIA card adapter will have the compact flash card inserted into it to download the data out of the machine.
 Once the data is on the compact flash card, pull it out and put in the compact flash card reader.
 This Device plugs into the USB port and will come up on your computer as another drive.
 The data can be accessed like anything else on your computer hard drives.
 Any Brand, PCMCIA compact flash adapter, or Compact flash reader may be used for this.